rschwabco/aserto-demo/Tutorial.md

 ## Summary

-In this tutorial, we learned how to create a React application that authenticates with Auth0, and then queries an Express.js API which is protected by Auth0 for authentication and Aserto for authorization.
+In this tutorial, we learned how to create a React application that authenticates with Auth0.
+Then our application performed a query to an Express.js API which is itself protected by Auth0 for authentication and Aserto for authorization.
 We learned how to create and modify a simple Aserto policy - a first step towards having fine grained control over which users can access which resources.
 In future tutorials we'll learn how to create more elaborate policies as well as leverging more of the capabilities of the Aserto's SDKs and APIs.

+You can find the completed application and service [here](https://github.com/squanchd/aserto-demo).